-The key measures include the possibility of effective disruption of infection between individuals and across the population (limit congregating in groups, limited provision of selected services, use of protective and disinfectant products).
+The key measures include the possibility of effective disruption of contagion between individuals and across the population (limit congregation, limited provision of selected services, use of protective and disinfectant products).

-The main objective of the measures is to disrupt the uninterrupted epidemic process and stop the epidemic as quickly as possible with the lowest possible loss of life, while simultaneously minimizing the negative impacts on the economy (but with respect to the primary objective - stopping the epidemic).
-This can be achieved by restricting personal movement, limiting the holding of large events, limiting the operation of epidemiologically risky activities, using adequate personal protective equipment and increased use of disinfection.
+The main objective of the measures is to disrupt the uninterrupted epidemic process and stop the epidemic as quickly as possible with the lowest possible loss of life, while simultaneously minimizing the negative impacts on the economy (but with respect to the primary objective stopping the epidemic).
+This can be achieved by restricting personal movement, limiting the holding of large events, limiting the operation of epidemiologically risky activities, using adequate personal protective equipment and increased disinfection.

-These measures, along with the other valid measures focuses on ensuring a wide range of specific measures which take into account preliminary caution in connection to the further spread of the COVID-19 disease.
+The measure, along with the other valid measures is focused on ensuring a wide range of specific measures which take into account preliminary caution in connection to the further spread of the COVID-19 disease.

-The aim of the measures is to restrict certain activities or services, whereas this restriction is important particularly in the case of person-to-person spreading of infectious diseases, as is the case of COVID-19.
-In the case of a serious infection, which is spread through contaminated droplets (aerosols), it is essential to avoid concentrations of people especially in closed spaces, while stipulating other conditions regarding their prescence in such places.
+The aim of the measures is to restrict certain activities or services, whereas this restriction is important particularly in the case of person-to-person contagion of infectious diseases, as is the case of COVID-19.
+In the case of a serious infection, which is spread through contaminated droplets (aerosol), it is essential to avoid concentrations of people especially in closed spaces, while stipulating other conditions regarding their staying in such places.
 For this reason, it is necessary to use instruments to regulate operations in such locations.

-The aim of these measures is to conduct the steps needed to further slow the spread of COVID-19, continue flattening the curve of persons infected with the SARS-CoV-2 coronavirus, which causes the COVID-19 respiratory disease in the Czech Republic, and thus prevent the overloading or collapse of the healthcare system, as happened or is happening in countries which did not adopt adequate measures in time (i.e. Wuhan in China, Italy, Spain, France, Great Britain, and certain parts of the USA, especially New York, in South America, etc.), while continuing with the relaxing of measures already in place.
+The aim of this measure is to conduct the steps needed to further slow the spread of COVID-19, continue flattening the curve of persons infected with the SARS-CoV-2 coronavirus, which causes the COVID-19 respiratory disease in the Czech Republic, and thus prevent the overloading or collapse of the healthcare system, as happened or is happening in countries which did not adopt adequate measures in time (i.e. Wuhan in China, Italy, Spain, France, Great Britain, and certain parts of the USA, especially New York, in South America, etc.), while continuing with the set easing measures.
 In the given situation, flattening the curve of the number of persons infected with SARS-CoV-2 coronavirus is geared towards achieving three fundamental positive outcomes: